ravenusmc/Everest_Study/readme.md

 # Getting started
 ### Installing

-Please note that these instructions are not 100% complete.
+Please note that these instructions are not 100% complete nor may they really work.

 1. Clone the repo
 2. Run [sudo] pip3 install or pip3 install flask